tejaskhot/unsup_mvs/README.md

 ### Implementation
-The predicted depth map from the network, along with the reference image are used to warp and calculate a loss map for each of $M$ non-reference neighboring views.
-These $M$ loss maps are then concatenated into a volume of dimension $H×W×M$, where $H$ and $W$ are the image dimensions.
-This volume is used to perform a pixel-wise selection to pick the $K$ “best” (lowest loss) values, along the 3rd dimension of the volume (i.e. over the $M$ loss maps), using which we take the mean to compute our robust photometric loss.
+The predicted depth map from the network, along with the reference image are used to warp and calculate a loss map for each of M non-reference neighboring views.
+These M loss maps are then concatenated into a volume of dimension H × W × M, where H and W are the image dimensions.
+This volume is used to perform a pixel-wise selection to pick the K “best” (lowest loss) values, along the 3rd dimension of the volume (i.e. over the M loss maps), using which we take the mean to compute our robust photometric loss.

 ![loss](resources/loss.png)